n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 ```
 [Ra+H]+NBSP+[N]+[<[<ZWJ|ZWNJ>]+H+C>]+[{M}+[N]+[H]]+[SM]+[(VD)]
 ```

+A cluster that does not match any of these expressions should be regarded as broken.
+The shaping engine may make a best-effort attempt to shape the broken cluster, but making guarantees about the correctness or appearance of the final result is out of scope for this document.

 After the clusters have been identified, each of the subsequent shaping stages occurs on a per-cluster basis.